 An alien who is granted conditional permanent resident status will be given a Form I-551.
-This is the same I-551 that is issued to regular permanent residents, except that the card for a conditional permanent resident expires in two years, as opposed to ten years for the regular card.
-A conditional permanent resident must file a petition for removal of this restriction in the 90 days before the end of the two
+This form is the same I-551 that is issued to regular permanent residents, except that the card for a conditional permanent resident expires in two years, as opposed to ten years for the regular card.
+Once the two-year period expires, a conditional permanent resident must file a petition for removal of this restriction within 90 days after the end of that period.
+The USCIS will then review the petition.
+If the results of the review are satisfactory, the restriction will be dropped and new documents will be issued.
+Conditional permanent residents holding an I-551 with a valid expiration date are eligible to receive FSA funds until the expiration date.